marinameloni/reechanter-le-monde/README.md

 - On startup, the store decodes `exp` and clears auth if expired; otherwise the user stays logged in until explicit logout or 24h passes.
 - All Axios calls include the `Authorization: Bearer <token>` header via a request interceptor.

-Admin account for development:

-- Username: `admin`
-- Password: `clubpenguin123`
-- The account is created automatically on first login if missing.
-Do not use in production.

 ## Key Files

 - Client